w3c/wot/TF-TD/Tutorial.md

 ```

+## CoAP Protocol Binding

+[Note: This subsection is in work in progress and reflects the current status of the WoT discussion.]

-Since this TD points CoAP as application transport protocol and JSON as data serialization format a simple protocol binding convention can be met (also see   [CoAP binding for WoT interaction patterns](https://github.com/w3c/wot/blob/master/plugfest/binding_coap.md)):
+The LED TD points CoAP as application transport protocol and JSON as data serialization format.
+A simple protocol binding convention can be met as describt in [CoAP binding for WoT interaction patterns](https://github.com/w3c/wot/blob/master/plugfest/binding_coap.md):

 ##### Property colorTemperature
 ###### Read Request (with HATEOAS)